-Longtime Trinnov audio partner Pyramid is no stranger to winning awards including this beautiful home cinema located in the Cambridge countryside that CEDIA judging panel estimated “Perfect”, labeling it Best Home Cinema £40K – £120K at this past year CEDIA EMEA awards.
+Longtime Trinnov audio partner Pyramid is no stranger to winning awards including this beautiful home cinema located in the Cambridge countryside that CEDIA judging panel estimated “Perfect”, labelling it Best Home Cinema £40K – £120K at this past year CEDIA EMEA Awards.

 We asked veteran sound engineer and audio consultant Simon Honywill (Goldfrapp, Shirley Collins, Chris Rea) about working as an audio consultant for Pyramid, Simon had previously helped design sound systems for the Glastonbury festival, Jeff Wayne’s Musical Version of The War of The Worlds or the London and the 2012 Paralympics Closing Ceremony.

 Which were the challenges and objectives inherent to this high-end home cinema set-up?

 Due to the nature of the construction of the building and the technically challenging pitched roof, it meant that we had to manipulate the spatial audio in a way that was not typical, and we would not have got the same result if we hadn’t had the Altitude.

 The Altitude’ unique remapping ability allowed us to generate the desired immersive sound field we were after, despite some speaker positions not being ideal as a result of the roof profile and its impact on the shape of the space.
 We had spent some time investigating processors that would not limit us to the invisible set-up procedures seen in the vast majority of AVR’s, and Trinnov seemed to be the only company where the world of studio and home cinema came together in a product that was ‘honest’ with what it was doing to the signal path.